AnuragC09/pdsnd_github/Readme2.md

 I would also like to thank Udacity to help me complete this course.

+I would like to thank the course co-ordinators too to help me out with this course.

 The pdsnd_github was forked and cloned from the following link upon request-

 https://github.com/udacity/pdsnd_github